“GIVE BEAUTY BACK TO THE CHILDREN” - PEDIATRIC MAXILLOFACIAL SURGERY FUND

 In 2010, RCWS launched “Give Beauty Back to the Children,” in partnership with Professor Vitaly Roginsky, Head of the Moscow Center for Maxillofacial Surgery (MCMS) and Lev Ambinder, Head of the Russian Aid Foundation (Rusfond).
 MCMS is one of the most innovative facilities in Russia providing treatment and rehabilitation for children with facial deformities.

-The “Give Beauty Back to the Children” program has forever altered the lives of close to 2,000 children suffering from facial deformities.
+Thanks to the join efforts of Rusfond, MCMS and RCWS, the “Give Beauty Back to the Children” program has forever altered the lives of over 2,000 children suffering from facial deformities.
 The average cost per surgery is in the range of $2,500-$5,000.
 Thanks to our donors’ support and the help of advanced medical micro technology, Professor Roginsky and his staff have witnessed the transformation of as a result of these surgeries.

 To learn more about Professor Roginsky and his remarkable medical career, please click here.